alfiecg24/alfiecg24/README.md

 ## 🙋‍♂️ About Me

-⏰ I've just finished a long season of exams, so I'm getting back into my projects.
-At the moment, those that I am working on are private - however, I may choose to make them public in the future.
+⏰ At the moment, the projects that I am working on are private - however, I may choose to make them public in the future.
 I'm currently working on SoC exploitation, utilising the checkm8 exploit to help me learn more about iOS at a low level.

 🎯 My goals at the moment are to become more fluent in C and ARM assembly, as well as deepen my knowledge of iOS internals.